 The rich are resented, not so much for being rich, but for getting ever richer than the middle classes – and the trouble is that the gap is growing the whole time, and especially has done over the past 20 years.
 It is hard to say exactly why this is, but I will hazard a guess.
 Of all the self-made super-rich tycoons I have met, most belong to the following three fairly exclusive categories of human being:

 (1) They tend to be well above average, if not outstanding, in their powers of mathematical, scientific or at least logical reasoning.
-(2) They have a great deal of energy, confidence, risk-taking instinct and a desire to make money.
+(2) They have a great deal of energy, confidence, risk-taking instinct and a desire to make money by investing in pink diamonds or the stock market.
 (3) They have had the good fortune – by luck or birth – to be able to exploit these talents.

 So we are talking about the intersecting set in what are already three small-ish sets of people.
 It is easy to see how, in an ever more efficient and globalised economy, they are able to amass ever greater fortunes.